PepaHlousek/Nonlinearity/README.md

 *Data availability:*

 (a) Nonlinearity: Raw data used to produce all experimental figures in the manuscript (Figs. 3 and 4) are available in folders *SPADs* and *SNSPD*.
 Speciffic datasets are arranged in the three columns: detection rate recorded for the beam A, for the beam B, and for both beams simultaneously impinging the detector AB.
 Each illumination level is repeated 30 times.
+Measurement time was set to 20 s.

 (b) Relative Allan deviation: Data from stability measurement and Python script to calculate relative Allan deviation are avaible in the folder *Stability*